juanxramirez/Matrix_condition/README.md

 Creates a table showing IUCN Red List categories over time based on retrospective adjustments and genuine changes.
 Requires `historical_assessments.xlsx` (output from `1.
 Historical_assessments_Red_List_IUCN_categories.R`) and `list_sp_with_genuine_changes.xlsx` as input data.

 # 3. Classifying_extinction_risk_transitions.py
 Creates a table with the transitions of exitnciton risk for each species based on retrospective adjustments and genuine changes in the IUCN Red List categories over time.
 Requires `transposed_and_filtered_with_genuine_changes.xlsx` (output from `2.
 Transpose_and_filter_historical_assessments_with_genuine_changes.py`) as input data.
-Note: The number of species facing a low-risk transition and those facing a high-risk transition were obtained from here, which was included in the Fig. 1 of the article.
+Note that the number of species facing a low-risk transition and those facing a high-risk transition were obtained from here, which were included in the Fig. 1 of the article.

 # 4. High_HFP_extent_suitable_unsuitable.py
 Runs the spatial analyses for the quantification of the degree of fragmentation, the degree of patch isolation, the extent of high human footprint values within the matrix, the extent of high human footprint values within suitable habitat, the change in the extent of high human footprint values within the matrix, the change in the extent of high human footprint values within suitable habitat, and the proportion of suitable habitat when the extent of suitable habitat is represented by high and medium habitat suitability combined, and the extent of the matrix by unsuitable habitat alone.
 Requieres habitat suitabilty models (available only upon request; https://globalmammal.org/habitat-suitability-models-for-terrestrial-mammals/), `hfp2000_merisINT_3_or_above.tif`, `hfp2013_merisINT_3_or_above.tif`, and `WorldMollweide.prj` as input data.